Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Conclusion

 \section{Conclusion}

-This article has introduced Bayesian statistical decision theory as a framework to evaluate the implications of the statistically estimated causal effects of policy interventions.
-I have introduced a general Bayesian decision-theoretic model for binary outcomes as a starting point for applied researchers to use and modify if necessary.
-The application of my model to conflict research has exemplified the utility of my model.
-In short, whether a causal effect should be implemented as a policy to reduce the likelihood of an undesirable event, depends on the effect size of interest, its associated probability, and the costs of the policy and of the event.
-My model provides richer information about the implications of the effects of policy interventions, than the conventional practice using only the standard point estimate and (categorical) uncertainty measures.
+This article has introduced the causal binary loss function model, a general Bayesian decision-theoretic model for binary outcomes, to evaluate the practical implications of the effect of a policy on an undesirable event.
+The model indicates that whether a causal factor should be implemented as a policy to reduce the likelihood of an undesirable event, depends on the effect size range of interest, its probability mass, the cost of the policy, and the cost of the event.
+It provides richer information about the practical implications of the statistically estimated causal effects of policy interventions, than the significance test using only a standard point estimate and (categorical) uncertainty measures such as the dichotomy of statistical significance vs. insignificance.

-While my model focuses on research on policy interventions, it also has implications for non-policy research.
-It might be argued that non-policy research should use common criteria in the academic community, such as $p<5\%$ and Cohen's effect size measure \autocite{Cohen1988}, to detect an academically meaningful effect, and should be agnostic about a utility/loss function for policymaking.
+While the causal binary loss function model focuses on research on policy interventions, it also has implications for non-policy research.
+It might be argued that non-policy research should use criteria common in the academic community, such as statistical significance and Cohen's effect size measure \autocite{Cohen1988}, to detect an academically meaningful effect, and should be agnostic about a utility/loss function for policymaking.
 There are two issues to be considered, however.
-First, the purpose of non-policy research is the accumulation of knowledge.
-It is well-known that the common criterion of $p<5\%$ has led to a skewed distribution of knowledge -- the so-called publication bias \autocite{Esarey2016, Gerber2008, Simonsohn2014}.
-Second, there is no clear consensus over what an academically meaningful effect size is.
-Indeed, it is unclear how one can define an effect size meaningful without reference to practical contexts.
-One way out from these two issues is to use a general decision-theoretic model, such as mine, that treats the continuous nature of statistical uncertainty as such and evaluates effect sizes based on a general loss function.
+First, it is well-known that the use of statistical significance has led to a skewed distribution of knowledge -- the publication bias \autocite{Esarey2016, Gerber2008, Simonsohn2014}.
+Second, there is no consensus over what an academically meaningful effect size is.
+It is unclear how one can define a meaningful effect size without reference to practical contexts.
+One solution to these two issues is to use a general decision-theoretic model, such as mine, which treats the continuous nature of statistical uncertainty as such and evaluates effect sizes based on a loss function.